kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. Dorsal interossei
 	E. Abductor digiti minimi

-#### Answer: ?
+#### Answer: C. Flexor digitorum brevis - ?

 ### Q1.98
 The portal vein conveys blood from the abdominal part of the digestive tract (with the exception of the lower part of the rectum) and from the spleen, pancreas and gallbladder to the liver.
 Which of the following statements about the portal vein is true?

 	A. It is about 20cm in length
-	B. It is formed at the level of the first lumbar vertebra
+	B. It is formed at the level of the first lumbar vertebra - F
-	C. It is formed by the junction of the inferior mesenteric and splenic veins
+	C. It is formed by the junction of the inferior mesenteric and splenic veins - F
 	D. It is placed behind and between the common bile duct and the hepatic artery in the lesser omentum
-	E. It is surrounded by the portal plexus of nerves
+	E. It is surrounded by the portal plexus of nerves - F

-#### Answer: ?
+#### Answer: D. It is placed behind and between the common bile duct and the hepatic artery in the lesser omentum - ?

 ### Q1.99
 Which of the following structures will have intact function after a displaced fracture of the medial epicondyle of humerus?

-	A. Ulnar nerve
+	A. Ulnar nerve - F
 	B. Pronator teres
-	C. Flexor carpi radialis
+	C. Flexor carpi radialis - F
-	D. Palmaris longus
+	D. Palmaris longus - F
 	E. Flexor digitorum profundus

-#### Answer: ?
+#### Answer: E. Flexor digitorum profundus - ?

 ### Q1.100
-A road traffic victim in the Emergency Department was noticed to have clinical features suggestive of paralysis of the right suprascapular nerve.
+A road traffic victim in the Emergency Department was noticed to have clinical features suggestive of paralysis of the _right suprascapular nerve_.
 Which of the following statements about the suprascapular nerve is true?

 	A. It contains nerve fibres from C5 and C6 spinal cord
 	B. It innervates the teres minor muscle
 	C. It provides cutaneous innervation to the posterolateral surface of the shoulder
-	D. It is a branch of the middle trunk of the brachial plexus
+	D. It is a branch of the middle trunk of the brachial plexus - F
 	E. It courses superior to the suprascapular ligament

-#### Answer - X. ?
+#### Answer - X. B. It innervates the teres minor muscle - ?

 Questions 1.101-1.110
 ---------------------

 ### Q1.101
-While exposing the internal carotid artery in the carotid triangle for carotid endarterectomy, the surgeon must avoid a vital structure that lies anteromedial to the internal carotid artery.
+While exposing the internal carotid artery in the carotid triangle for carotid endarterectomy, the surgeon must avoid a vital structure that lies anteromedial to the _internal carotid artery_.
 This vital structure is:

 	A. The internal jugular vein
     B. The vagus nerve